HIKING IN YOSEMITE NATIONAL PARK

 Scott was carrying the heavy pack we had with our tent and most of our food.
 We only brought one large pack and I had my smaller pack stuffed full.
 This 4-Mile Trail was STRAIGHT UP.
 Once we made it to the top we were able to stop for a few minutes at Glacier Point before moving on.
 We honestly didn’t spend much time there though because it’s basically a tourist trap.

 We continued our long trek on the seemingly never-ending Panorama Trail before finally making it to our campsite at Little Yosemite Valley.
 After unpacking and eating a quick dinner we went to bed because we were going to start our trek to Half Dome around 4 AM.

 - Campsite to Half Dome & back down to Happy Isles via the John Muir Trail (13.5 miles)

 If you haven’t noticed yet, we like to beat the crowds!
 Even though you DO have to have a permit to climb Half Dome (yes, there were rangers checking at the base), a line still forms and we did not want to have to wait in line to climb.
-We woke up at 4 AM to start the 3.5 mile one way trek.
-A 4 AM wake up call to climb Half Dome calls for an Awake Energy Shot.
-Hiking with headlamps is always fun too! 😉
+We woke up at 4 AM to start the 3.5-mile one-way trek.

 We made it to the base of Half Dome rather quickly, especially considering the hike we just did the night before.
 I’ll be completely honest again, Scott plans these trips and I normally just nod my head, like yep that sounds good – let’s do it!
 I don’t go back and research or even really look at much about the hikes.
 Now, I’m standing at the base of this huge rock that we are supposed to be climbing up.
 IT WAS SO SCARY.
 I almost backed out about 10 times.
 I was terrified but told myself that many other people had done it so I definitely could as well.